-Prior to May 1993, the Bank made loans and extended credit to Directors and officers of the Bank, and their associates, subject to the limitations of Massachusetts General Laws, Chapter 168, Section 19, the administrative guide-lines issued thereunder and subject to the provisions of FDIC regulations.
-All such loans, as well as all loans to other employees of the Bank, were represented by the Bank's management at the time of the origination of such loans as having been made in the ordinary course of business and on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with unaffiliated persons and did not involve more than the normal risk of collectibility or present other unfavorable features to the Bank.
+In November 1993, the Bank adopted a policy providing that the Bank will not extend credit (excluding passbook loans) to Directors, officers and other employees of the Bank.
+Any fully secured passbook loans were represented by the Bank's management at the time of the origination of such loans as having been made in the ordinary course of business and on substantially the same terms, including interest rates, as those prevailing at the time for comparable transactions with unaffiliated persons.